-If your spouse died in 2014 or 2015 before filing your return and you are filing a joint return, write "DECEASED" in the signature block for your spouse.
-See additional instructions on page 12.
-If you are not a surviving spouse and are claiming a refund for the deceased taxpayer, attach form TC-131.
+If your spouse died in 2016 or 2017 before filing your return and you are filing a joint return, write "DECEASED" in the signature block for your spouse.
+See more on page 14.
+If you are not a surviving spouse and are claiming a refund for the deceased taxpayer, sign the return and attach form TC-131.